MicrosoftDocs/azure-docs/articles/container-instances/container-instances-restart-policy.md

 # Run a containerized task in Azure Container Instances

-The ease and speed of deploying containers. in Azure Container Instances provides a compelling platform for executing run-once tasks like build, test, and image rendering in a container instance.
+The ease and speed of deploying containers in Azure Container Instances provides a compelling platform for executing run-once tasks like build, test, and image rendering in a container instance.

 With a configurable restart policy, you can specify that your containers are stopped when their processes have completed.
 Because container instances are billed by the second, you're charged only for the compute resources used while the container executing your task is running.